jackyzha0/quartz/content/notes/09-wireless-networking.md

 	- Minimal protection
 	- Not secure due to short key length
 	- Pre-Shared Key (PSK)
+> [!INFO] MAC can be forged. not secure
+> WEP not secure, key is too short

 WPA
 - Wi-Fi Protected Access